-After this final review of the case, the pathologist simply clicks “Ok” to release the case and return to the Pathologist Queue where all of his or her remaining cases are located.
+After this final review of the case, the pathologist simply clicks “OK” to release the case and return to the Pathologist Queue where all of his or her remaining cases are located.

-LIS Software Sign-Out with a Microscope Camera
+Pathology Lab Software Sign-Out with a Microscope Camera

 With this action, the image is automatically added to the case.
 The pathologist then has the option to add a quick description and annotations to the image before clicking “Save.”